openeventdata/petrarch2/docs/source/index.rst

 The one common error -- not included in those counts -- is the ``Dateline`` pattern, which is a particular pattern in the parse tree that occurs when the parsed material starts with a dateline such as "Beirut:'' or "Beijing (Xinhua News Agency):" rather than the actual start of the sentence.
 We probably aren't catching all dateline errors with this pattern but it gets a lot of them, and if you are seeing frequent occurrences of this warning you need to modify your pre-filters to remove the datelines.

 The remaining errors are due to very odd sentence constructions which either have confused CoreNLP so that the phrase structure is incorrect, or otherwise were not anticipated in the PETRARCH processing.
-Almost all of these occur in the translation from the Treebank format to PETRARCH's internal representation, so if you are looking through the PETRARCH code it should be easy to track down exactly where these are occurring based on the text of the warning.
-If you would like to modify the program to work around these, we would welcome additions to the code, but at present the set of such cases is sufficiently rare in the texts we are working with that this is not a priority for us.
+Some of this
+    can be fixed if brought to our attention, but some of it is on the side of CoreNLP, which we aren't even going to attempt to touch.

 Contents:
 ---------